“The learning and knowledge that we have is, at the most, but little compared with that of which we are ignorant.”

 The three prisoners

-In the allegory, there were three prisoners chained to the wall of a cave all their lives and had no knowledge of the outside world.
+In the allegory, there were three prisoners chained to the wall of a cave, all their live,s and did not know the outside world.
 They faced a blank wall while a fire behind them gave off a faint light.
-On the wall they saw shadows being projected; they saw objects and other animal’s shadows and gave names to classify the shadows.
+On the wall they saw shadows being projected; they saw objects and other animals’ shadows and gave names to classify the shadows.
 They believed their reality is the actual reality.

 Freed Prisoner

 One day a prisoner was freed and brought to the outside world for the first time.
-When he saw the outside, the sun’s bright light almost blinds him, he finds the new environment confusing and out of place as for him the two-dimensional shadows were his reality.
-When he was told that all the objects he is seeing are real and shadows are just reflections he couldn’t believe it.
+When he saw the outside, the sun’s bright light almost blinded him, he found the new environment confusing and out of place, as for him the two-dimensional shadows were his reality.
+When he was told that all the objects he is seeing are real and shadows are just reflections, he couldn’t believe it.
 But gradually his eyes adjusted to reality and he was able to differentiate objects from their reflections and could finally look at the sun.

 Return to the cave

 The prisoner returned to the cave and shared his discovery with the other prisoners.
-Not being used to the darkness anymore he couldn’t see the shadows.
-The prisoners believed that the other prisoner’s journey has made him stupid and blind.
+Not being used to the darkness anymore, he couldn’t see the shadows.
+The prisoners believed that the other prisoner’s journey had made him stupid and blind.
 They refused to leave the cave and resisted his attempts to free them.

 Ignorance chains you from looking beyond your reality